Skip to content

 Sourced: Flickr, Gary Whittle

-Along the Royal Mile lies many historic, and fun places to see.
-A beautiful walk you can take and explore all it has to offer.
-It runs from the Scottish Parliament Buildings and Holyroodhouse Palace, to Edinburgh Castle, offering many places to see.
-You can explore Mary King’s Close, St. Giles Cathedral, and the Scottish Storytelling Centre, while surrounded by cobbles and tall historic buildings.
+Along the Royal Mile lie many historic and fun places to see.
+It is a beautiful walk you can take and explore all it offers.
+It runs from the Scottish Parliament Buildings and Holyroodhouse Palace to Edinburgh Castle, offering many places to see.
+You can explore Mary King’s Close, St. Giles Cathedral, and the Scottish Storytelling Centre, surrounded by cobblestones and tall historic buildings.

 To discover all the places to see along Edinburgh’s historic Royal Mile, look here.